While the in-person listing presentation isn’t totally passe (yet), many agents are discovering the big benefits virtual offers.

 Just make sure you back up your points with visuals, facts and sources (like these).

 Don’t Talk the Whole Time

 Let’s be honest.
 Video conferencing isn’t the best way to have a long and meaningful conversation.
-That’s why it’s important that you’re working in time to ask questions and pausing often to allow feedback.
+That’s why it’s important that you’re working in time to ask questions as well as pausing often to allow feedback.
 It may be a virtual presentation but you should still treat it as though you’re there sitting at their kitchen table.

 Do Have Your Listing Agreement Ready

 If you follow these steps and everything goes according to plan, the clients will be ready to sign.
-Make sure that you have a virtual listing agreement system and e-signature contract in place and have them sign it while you’re still on the call.
+Make sure that you have a virtual listing agreement system and e-signature contract in place so they can sign it while you’re still on the call.

 As digital marketing evolves, it’s important to stay on top of latest trends so you don’t get left behind.

 A virtual listing presentation can be a great reason to update your current system and get familiar with new technologies.